-Synergies between research and innovation systems and programmes at EU, regional and national level need to be further developed.
-This can be achieved in particular through synergies, complementarities with other parts of Horizon Europe such as the European Institute of Innovation and Technology (EIT) and other EU programmes, notably Erasmus and the ESF+, including via a Seal of Excellence.
+Synergies between R&I systems and programmes at regional, national or Union level need to be further developed.
+This can be achieved in particular through complementarities with other parts of Horizon Europe, such as the EIT, and also synergies with other Union programmes, notably Erasmus and the ESF+, including via a Seal of Excellence.

-Training programmes and similar research career development initiatives supported through complementary public or private funding sources at regional, national or EU level.
+Training programmes and similar research career development initiatives supported through complementary public or private funding sources at regional, national or Union level.